Privacy is important and a basic human right. It is not just for criminals. If you don’t agree, this article is not for you.

 First, the ten separate UTXOs are known to be owned by a single entity once you merge.

 Second, they could be linked back to the original pre-mix 0.1 UTXO.
 How?

 Well, the outside observer can see that if 0.1 BTC was merged, then 0.1 BTC must have entered the mix at some point.
-He/she then can look at all the UTXOs that entered the mixing phase that were 0.1 BTC or larger which narrows down the possibilities.
-With a small balance like 0.1 BTC, you can probably hide, but if you brought 100 BTC or 1000 BTC to the mix, then rejoined them, it would be easy to detect that a 1000 BTC merge is linked to a 1000 BTC pre-mix.
+He/she then can look at all the UTXOs that entered the mixing phase that was 0.1 BTC or larger which narrows down the possibilities.
+With a small balance like 0.1 BTC, you can probably hide, but if you brought 100 BTC or 1000 BTC to the mix, and then rejoined them, it would be easy to detect that a 1000 BTC merge is linked to a 1000 BTC pre-mix.

-So, in summary, it is safe to merge well mixed balances as long as they are small so you can hide in the crowd.
+So, in summary, it is safe to merge well-mixed balances as long as they are small so you can hide in the crowd.

 Your pre-mix UTXO will send BTC to the mixing pool, but there will always be a small amount of change that doesn’t enter the mix.
 You need to never merge this “toxic” change as it can link your identity to mixed coins.
-Keep it separate, and wait for Samurai to come up with a solution which they are working on.
+Keep it separate, and wait for Samurai to come up with a solution that they are working on.
 Alternatively, you can merge these small UTXOs with other non-mixed UTXOs.
 That’s fine because they all have your identity “stamped” on them anyway.
 Just don’t make them touch your mixed coins.